 3 meals a day, mostly vegan/vegetarian and organic not gourmet specialties, so expect basic nutritious fare, nothing fancy.
 We can't cater to special diets yet there will be a range of options at most meals.
 Our policy is to use our own produce and purchased bulk supplies rather than buy packaging, buy local whenever possible, and avoid animal fats, products from distant producers and food with poisons on it.
 Everyone will assist in the preparation of meals and will trade off time in the kitchen.

 Make sure you're fit and healthy.
 Are you at a healthy weight?
 Do you easily tire?
 We work long days and the site is demanding.
 Toughen your feet by walking barefoot a lot, up to a month in advance.

-If you are interested in our new apprenticeship program with us in 2013, please contact us at your earliest convenience.
+If you are interested in our programs with us in 2017, please contact us at your earliest convenience.
 We can be reached by phone during office hours (Monday/Wednesday/Friday 10am-2pm Pacific time) (541) 396-1825, email at email@example.com, or by mail: Cob Cottage Company PO Box 942 Coquille, OR 97423